SharePoint/sp-dev-docs/docs/schema/id-element-apppartconfigdefinition-complextypeapppartconfigdefinition.md

 ms.assetid: 9c9dd6a2-8f5c-28be-3a7a-77e2a6c9a87f
 ---

-# Id element (AppPartConfigDefinition complexType)
+# ID element (AppPartConfigDefinition complexType)

 (AppPartConfigDefinition)